 We need stories to combat isolation, so that we do not feel alone.

-Over the last few months, I have watched how both men and women have come forward to share their experiences of sexual harassment in the workplace.
+Recently, both men and women have come forward to share their experiences of sexual harassment in the workplace.
 Their personal stories have helped to shift our understanding of sexism and harassment; previously trivialised and dismissed as harmless 'banter', now recognised as an abuse of power and authority.
 These stories have highlighted the lack of accountability and paralysing sense of fear that can take over when we believe that our experiences mark us out as vulnerable and different.

 Recent times have shown us that when harnessed properly, our personal stories and experiences can be transformative.
 The truth is that our experiences matter and are fundamental to shaping our life chances in the world of work and beyond.
 We need to find as many opportunities as possible to speak the truth and to change things for the better.